flutrack/Observe_module/README.md

-##Guide for creating a back-end for submitting personal reports with the FluTrack android app
+##Guide for creating a back-end for submitting personal through the FluTrack android app